uatuko/ruek/README.md

 * Cloud native at global scale[^2]
 * ABAC, RBAC & ReBAC[^4]
 * Multi-tenancy support, if you need it
-* Not just authorization checks, list users, resources a user can access and users with access to a resource
+* Not just authorization checks, list users, entities a user can access and users with access to an entity
 * First class treatment for listing endpoints with pagination and limits to handle large datasets
 * Built using the fastest gRPC server implementation[^3]